PressClub United Kingdom · Article.

 The successful touring car – a role model in its time.

-As the reincarnation of a legendary sports car both for the racetrack and the road, the BMW 3.0 CSL possesses all the characteristics of a puristic car.
+As the reincarnation of a legendary sports car both for the racetrack and the road, the BMW 3.0 CSL possesses all the characteristics of a pure M car.
 It embodies the joy of classic driving and an awareness of the traditional roots of BMW M GmbH in a uniquely exclusive form.
-Its eponymous role model is considered the first automobile to carry the DNA for maximum driving pleasure and passion, an unmistakeable feature of BMW M automobiles to this very day.
+Its eponymous role model is considered the first automobile to carry the DNA for maximum driving pleasure and passion, an unmistakable feature of BMW M automobiles to this very day.
 In the founding year of BMW Motorsport GmbH, it was developed for use in touring car competitions, where it became the most successful racing car of its era.

 “Coupe, Sport, Lightweight construction“: New interpretation of a legendary formula.

-The road version of the racing car, which was developed for homologation purposes, became a widely known symbol of inspiring driving pleasure focussed on the essentials, especially in its final stage of development.
+The road version of the racing car, which was developed for homologation purposes, became a widely known symbol of inspiring driving pleasure focused on the essentials, especially in its final stage of development.
 CSL – this combination of letters in the model designation stood for “Coupé, Sport, Leichtbau” (Coupe, Sport, Lightweight), a concise summary of the two-door car’s recipe for success.

 The reduced weight was achieved through comprehensive lightweight construction.
-The doors were made of aluminium, as were the bonnet and the boot lid, which were supported on filigree retaining rods after opening.
+The doors were made of aluminium, as were the bonnet and the boot lid, which were supported on retaining rods after opening.
 Numerous other body components such as the roof, side panels and luggage compartment partition were made of particularly thin sheet metal, and the chrome bumpers were replaced by plastic skirting.
 Lightweight bucket seats and the omission of insulation material, power steering and electric windows ensured optimal weight reduction.
-An overall power-to-weight ratio of 6.2 kilograms per horsepower was thus achieved.
+An overall power-to-weight ratio of 6.2 kilograms per horsepower was achieved.